 - 1. Choose a minimum of eight different assessments to administer (after explanation in class or individual explanation by the instructor.) - 2.
-An Informal Reading Inventory is a required assessment.
+An Informal Reading Inventory or Qualitative Reading Inventory is a required assessment.
 It consists of multiple components-graded word list, oral reading, silent reading, and listening comprehension-but all components compile the one assessment and must be administered. - 3.
 Other assessments with multiple components such as the Observation Survey of Early Literacy or 3-Minute Assessment will also need all components administered to count as one assessment. - 4.
-Three of the testing instruments must be norm-referenced.
-(Note: If the Garfield Attitude Survey is given, it does not count toward the three norm referenced tests.) - 5.
+Four of the testing instruments must be norm-referenced. - 5.
 Find an age appropriate subject for each assessment.
-It is not necessary or advantageous to have the same subject do all of the tests. - 6.
+It is not necessary or advantageous to have the same subject do all of the tests.
+DO NOT use your own child or a spouse/significant other for conducting the norm-referenced tests. - 6.
 The purpose of this assignment is to provide you with practice in administering, scoring, and interpreting a variety of reading assessments.
 Professional ethics must be exercised at all times.
 Assessments should be given according to the instructions in an environment conducive to test taking and free from distractions.
 All materials and results should be restricted for use in this course.
 Do not share detailed results of the testing or scoring with parents or other individuals. - 7.
 Choose test instruments from the following selections.
 Not every category needs to be represented.
-You may also choose assessments from your textbook.